 If you’ve been around for awhile, you will know that this blog started out as a budget blog.
 I started this blog 6 and a half years ago when I was most definitely on a college-kid budget and always looking for the best next deal.
 While I still think it’s important to be smart with your finances, (and I love a good deal), my approach to budget shopping is a lot different than it used to be.
 It’s strange (in a good way) to see how far this blog has come.
 I remember being so worried about building my online presence on Instagram that I looked into the idea of buying Instagram likes for influencers, even before I had everything up and running.
 I just wanted everything to be perfect and I noticed that with time and consistency, my blog and everything else would fall into place.
 Now look at me!
 I’m quite proud of this blog so far if I’m being honest.

 In the past, I would freak out over a sale when it comes to trendy sweaters and would buy way more things than I needed, just because they were on sale.
 I would shop at affordable clothing stores or those online, be sure to shop about for discount codes on ReviewingThis!
-Try your best to get away from needing to buy more clothes than I needed to, just because.
+Try your best to get away from needing to buy more clothes than you need to, just because.
 This resulted in me having way too many things that I never wore, and I never really liked to begin with.
 It left me feeling gross, wasteful, and disappointed in myself.
 Over the years I’ve learned how less really is more when it comes to “things”.
 I find that when I have less “things” my stress levels go down, the house is cleaner, and as a result, I am a happier person.